drewsilcock/blog-ng/src/blog/2014-11-4-jekyll-katex-block.md

 127.0.0.1 - - [04/Nov/2014 12:23:26] "GET /fonts/KaTeX_Size3-Regular.woff HTTP/1
 ```

-To solve this, put all your {% katex %} font files in in the same directory as your {% katex %} CSS file, that way it'll automatically look for and find it.
+To solve this, put all your $\KaTeX$ font files in in the same directory as your $\KaTeX$ CSS file, that way it'll automatically look for and find it.
 If you're still having problems, have a look at the example [Jekyll site](https://github.com/drewsberry/jekyll-katex-block/tree/master/test) on the GitHub repo, or comment below.

 Now you should be back to how it's supposed to look:

-{% latex centred %}
+$$
 K_0 = \sqrt{\frac{m}{ih t}} e^{-\frac{m(x-x')^2}{i\frac{h}{2\pi} t}}
-{% endlatex %}
+$$

 How it works
 ------------

-The plugin basically works by compiling {% katex %} within the Ruby script using the [ExecJS](https://rubygems.org/gems/execjs) module.
+The plugin basically works by compiling $\KaTeX$ within the Ruby script using the [ExecJS](https://rubygems.org/gems/execjs) module.
 The JavaScript function `renderToString` is then called from this compiled JavaScript on the content inside the block.
-This converts the content from {% latex %} \LaTeX {% endlatex %} to HTML.
+This converts the content from $\LaTeX$ to HTML.

 The Ruby code to actually do this looks like this: